 A Rental Project must be able to operate in a financially sound manner in accordance with the Bank's project feasibility guidelines and as projected in the project's operating pro forma.
-The Bank, in its sole discretion, may rule a project infeasible even if it meets feasibility guidelines if the Bank determines that the project has an unreasonable amount of cash flow and therefore does not reflect a need for the AHP subsidy.

 I) Financing Costs

 The rate of interest, points, fees, and any other charges for all loans that are made for the project in conjunction with the AHP subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk.